jpignata/blog/articles/protected-method-visibility.md

 ### Fulfilling an Abstract Class's Contract

-Another example of the `protected` keyword is in ActiveSupport's caching layer. `ActiveSuppot::Cache::Store` defines an abstract class that can be inherited to implement a pluggable caching layer.
+Another example of the `protected` keyword is in ActiveSupport's caching layer. `ActiveSupport::Cache::Store` defines an abstract class that can be inherited to implement a pluggable caching layer.
 A minimal viable implementation of a cache store involves implementing three methods: `read_entry`, `write_entry` and `delete_entry`.
 These are called by the public API of the abstract class and implement a specific storage strategy.
 This separates the concerns of how the cache behaviors from the specifics of how its data is stored.

 <script src="https://gist.github.com/3959423.js?file=cache-1.rb"></script>